 • Investment portfolio started in 2016 with 1000 South African Rands. • Buys diversified Exchange Traded Funds (ETFs), or other products, that follow well-known indexes. • Can buy up to five ETFs or products. • Do-it-yourself buy and hold approach. • Cash contributions are made anytime. • Buying and selling is done anytime.

-• Investment portfolio started in 2016. • Buys shares of food retailing companies. • The idea is to own the companies that profit from our basic living expenses. • As we spend, those companies give back to us through dividends and the share price (if it moves up). • Uses simple value investing criteria for buying and selling shares.
+• Investment portfolio started in 2016. • Buys shares of food retailing companies. • The idea is to own the companies that profit from our basic living expenses. • As we spend, those companies give back to us through dividends and the share price (if it moves up). • Uses company fundamentals for buying and selling shares.
 If criteria are not met, Exchange Traded Funds or other products are bought instead. • Do-it-yourself buy and hold approach. • Cash contributions are made anytime. • Over time, the cash contributions should match 40% of the increasing food spend.
 Buying and selling is done anytime.